Sulawesi

 Sulawesi (/ˌsuːləˈweɪsi/ SOO-lə-WAY-see, /id/), also known as Celebes (/ˈsɛlɪbiːz, səˈliːbiːz/ SEL-ib-eez-,_-sə-LEE-beez), is an island in Indonesia.
 One of the four Greater Sunda Islands, and the world's 11th-largest island, it is situated east of Borneo, west of the Maluku Islands, and south of Mindanao and the Sulu Archipelago.
 Within Indonesia, only Sumatra, Borneo, and Papua are larger in territory, and only Java and Sumatra are more populous.

 The landmass of Sulawesi includes four peninsulas: the northern Minahasa Peninsula, the East Peninsula, the South Peninsula, and the Southeast Peninsula.
-Three gulfs separate these peninsulas: the Gulf of Tomini between the northern Minahasa and East peninsulas, the Tolo Gulf between the East and Southeast peninsulas, and the Gulf of Boni between the South and Southeast peninsulas.
-The Strait of Makassar runs along the western side of the island and separates the island from Borneo.
+Three gulfs separate these peninsulas: the Gulf of Tomini between the northern Minahasa and East peninsulas, the Gulf of Tolo between the East and Southeast peninsulas, and the Gulf of Boni between the South and Southeast peninsulas.
+The Makassar Strait runs along the western side of the island and separates the island from Borneo.

 Etymology

 The name Sulawesi possibly comes from the words sula ("island") and besi ("iron") and may refer to the historical export of iron from the rich Lake Matano iron deposits.
 The name came into common use in English following Indonesian independence.

 The name Celebes was originally given to the island by Portuguese explorers.
-While its direct translation is unclear, it might be considered a Portuguese rendering of the native name "Sulawesi".
+While its direct translation is unclear, it might be a Portuguese rendering of the native name "Sulawesi".

 Geography

-Sulawesi is the world's eleventh-largest island, covering an area of 186216.16 km2 (including minor islands administered as part of Sulawesi).
+Sulawesi is the world's eleventh-largest island, covering an area of 186064.34 km2 (including minor islands administered as part of Sulawesi).
 The central part of the island is ruggedly mountainous, such that the island's peninsulas have traditionally been remote from each other, with better connections by sea than by road.
 The three bays that divide Sulawesi's peninsulas are, from north to south, the Tomini, the Tolo and the Boni.
 (Note: Technically, Tomini and Boni are defined as gulfs by the International Hydrographic Organization, while Tolo is considered a bay of the Molucca Sea.)
 These separate the Minahasa or Northern Peninsula, the East Peninsula, the Southeast Peninsula and the South Peninsula.

 The Strait of Makassar runs along the western side of the island.
 The island is surrounded by Borneo to the west, by the Philippines to the north, by Maluku to the east, and by Flores and Timor to the south.